-Less than 1%

-Mr. Oberbeck, Mr. Grisius and Mr. Inglesby are affiliates who make up 17.2% of the ownership of SAR.
+^{} Less than 1% Mr. Oberbeck, Mr. Grisius, Mr. Inglesby and Mr. Steenkamp are included as affiliates who make up 16.6% of the ownership

-- (1) Includes 708,097 shares of common stock directly held by Mr. Oberbeck, 217,774 shares of common stock held by CLO Partners LLC, an entity wholly owned by Mr. Oberbeck, 52,954 shares of common stock directly held by Mr. Oberbeck's children, for which Mr. Oberbeck retains the voting rights, 1,216 shares of common stock directly held by Mr. Oberbeck's wife, for which Mr. Oberbeck retains the voting rights and 549,183 shares of common stock directly held by Elizabeth Birkelund.
+- (1) Includes 692,836 shares of common stock directly held by Mr. Oberbeck, 217,774 shares of common stock held by CLO Partners LLC, an entity wholly owned by Mr. Oberbeck, 69,332 shares of common stock directly held by Mr. Oberbeck's children, for which Mr. Oberbeck retains the voting rights, 1,355 shares of common stock directly held by Mr. Oberbeck's wife, for which Mr. Oberbeck retains the voting rights and 549,183 shares of common stock directly held by Elizabeth Birkelund.
 See footnote 3 below.
-Mr. Oberbeck has pledged 500,000 of his Shares as collateral for a credit facility. - (2) Based on information included in the Form 13F filed by Black Diamond Capital Management, L.L.C. with the SEC on May 16, 2022.
-The address of Black Diamond Capital Management, L.L.C. is 2187 Atlantic Street, 9th Floor, Stamford, CT 06902. - (3) Based on information included in Amendment No. 2 to Schedule 13D filed on January 16, 2020, which amends and supplements the statements on Schedule 13D originally filed with the SEC on October 27, 2014 and amended by Amendment No. 1 on April 2, 2019.
-The original 13D was filed jointly by Christian L. Oberbeck, Elizabeth Birkelund, Saratoga Investment Advisors, LLC ("Saratoga Investment Advisors") and CLO Partners LLC on November 4, 2014.
+Mr. Oberbeck has pledged 500,000 of his shares as collateral for a credit facility. - (2) Based on information included in Amendment No. 2 to Schedule 13D filed on January 16, 2020, which amends and supplements the statements on Schedule 13D originally filed with the SEC on October 27, 2014 and amended by Amendment No. 1 on April 2, 2019.
+The original Schedule 13D was filed jointly by Christian L. Oberbeck, Elizabeth Birkelund, Saratoga Investment Advisors, LLC ("Saratoga Investment Advisors") and CLO Partners LLC on November 4, 2014.
 Pursuant to an Agreement Relating to Shares of Common Stock of Saratoga Investment Corp. (the "Transfer Agreement"), Christian L. Oberbeck transferred 744,183 shares of common stock beneficially owned by him to Elizabeth Birkelund.
-Elizabeth Birkelund has full ownership rights with respect to the shares, including without limitation, the right to (A) receive any cash and/or stock dividends and distributions paid on or with respect to the shares in accordance with the provisions of the Transfer Agreement and receive all proceeds therefrom.
-However, pursuant to the terms of the Transfer Agreement,

-Christian L. Oberbeck has retained the right to vote the shares, except that Elizabeth Birkelund has retained the right to vote the shares on all matters submitted to stockholders with respect to any matter that could give rise to dissenters or other rights of an objecting stockholder under Maryland General Corporation Law.
+Elizabeth Birkelund has full ownership rights with respect to the shares, including without limitation, the right to (A) receive any cash and/or stock dividends and distributions paid on or with respect to the shares and (B) sell the shares in accordance with the provisions of the Transfer Agreement and receive all proceeds therefrom.
+However, pursuant to the terms of the Transfer Agreement, Christian L. Oberbeck has retained the right to vote the shares, except that Elizabeth Birkelund has retained the right to vote the shares on all matters submitted to stockholders with respect to any matter that could give rise to dissenters or other rights of an objecting stockholder under Maryland General Corporation Law.
 The Transfer Agreement also contains a right of first refusal that requires Elizabeth Birkelund to offer Christian L. Oberbeck the opportunity to purchase any shares of Common Stock owned by her prior to her intended sale of the shares.
 Any such purchases may be made either directly by Mr. Oberbeck or through entities affiliated with him.